Uni2K/Uni2K/README.md

 ### Multiple Freelance projects

-Several small to medium-sized freelance projects were realized in the field of web development using Next.js and relation databases.
+Several small to medium-sized freelance projects were realized in the field of web development using Next.js and relational databases.
 Since many of those are closed-source, they are not be named here.

 One open source project is for example: <a href="qblitz.de">qblitz.de</a>